holoviz/panel/doc/tutorials/basic/develop_editor.md

 - Inspect a components parameters via `.param` and `.param._repr_html_()`

 :::{admonition} Note
-Some of the features demonstrated in this guide might require special configuration of your editor.
+Some of the features demonstrated in this guide might require special configuration of your specific editor.
 For configuration we refer you to the [Resources](#resources) section below and general resources on the web.
 :::

 ## Install the Dependencies